How To Enable SSH On FreeBSD - OSTechNix

 #PermitRootLogin no

-Uncomment it by removing the # symbol and change it’s value to yes like below:
+Uncomment it by removing the hash (#) symbol and change it's value to yes like below:

 PermitRootLogin yes